 Social Psychology Network

-This highly informative link (based at Wesleyan University) provides access to a ton of information of interest to social psychologists including: a rank-ordered list of U.S. Ph.D. graduate programs in psychology, home pages of some social psychologists and access to other sites dedicated to social psychology.
+This highly informative link (based at Wesleyan University) provides access to a ton of information of interest to sts including: a rank-ordered list of U.S. Ph.D. graduate programs in psychology, home pages of some social psychologists and access to other sites dedicated to social psychology.

 Sports psychology is one of the newer academic areas in psychology.
 This Mintools-based site contains a great overview for any students interested in this developing field.
 Highlights of the link include Goal Setting for Motivation and Self-Confidence, Imagery & Simulation, Focus & Flow - How to Achieve Perfect Concentration, and Getting Into Sport Psychology.

 This unique site, created by Philip Zimbardo, presents an in-depth review of the infamous Stanford Prison Experiment, which Zimbardo conducted in the 1970s.
 One of the highlights is a slide show of some of the more memorable events of the study.

 Surfstat online statistics textbook

 After logging in at The University of Newcastle, Australia based site (note: you can tell them it is none of their business who you are), visitors have access to numerous types of statistical information.
 Perhaps of most interest is the glossary link which provides clear definitions from many statistical terms.

 The Electronic Zoo